Planning & Preparation

 Buying tickets and arrival

-Currently, it is only possible to visit ANOHA by booking a time slot in advance from our ticket shop.
-Please reserve all tickets in advance in our ticket shop.
+Please reserve tickets in advance in our ticket shop.
 There is a security checkpoint at the entrance to ANOHA.
-Please allow for approximately 15 minutes of waiting to enter the building.
+Please arrive on time at the beginning of your time slot to enter the house through the checkpoint.

 Child supervision and protection